 Current obstetric practice is to limit total fluid administration in patients with severe preeclampsia to 80 to 100 mL/hour IV, including oxytocin and magnesium infusions.
 Restrictive volumes of fluid should also be administered during initiation of neuraxial labor analgesia or neuraxial anesthesia, and during anesthesia for cesarean delivery.
 (See 'Fluid administration' below.)

 In most patients who receive low dose local anesthetic with opioid solutions for neuraxial labor analgesia (eg, 0.0625 to 0.125% bupivacaine with fentanyl), no intravenous bolus is required or advised to prevent hypotension [16-18].
-(See "Neuraxial analgesia for labor and delivery (including instrumented delivery)", section on 'Goals for neuraxial drug choice' and "Adverse effects of neuraxial analgesia and anesthesia for obstetrics".)
+(See "Neuraxial analgesia for labor and delivery (including instrumented delivery)", section on 'Goals for neuraxial drug choice' and "Adverse effects of neuraxial analgesia and anesthesia for obstetrics", section on 'Hypotension'.)

 The limited available data do not indicate an absolute maternal or fetal benefit of colloids over crystalloids for obstetric patients in general [19,20], or for preeclamptic patients in particular [21,22].

 LABOR ANALGESIA — In the absence of other contraindications, neuraxial analgesia is the preferred form of labor analgesia for women with preeclampsia .